 This post contains affiliate links*

-Last week, we featured high-sided litter boxes to help you contain the mess inside the box rather than all around the box.
+We previously featured high-sided litter boxes to help you contain the mess inside the box rather than all around the box.
 Even though all of these boxes have lower entrance areas, they may still be too high for senior cats, especially cats with arthritis.

 Arthritis is a common condition that affects as many as 3 in 10 cats.
 It is often not diagnosed in cats because it is difficult to recognize even for the most dedicated cat guardian.
 The signs can be subtle, and since cats are such masters at masking pain, it often remains untreated.
 Only 7% of cats with arthritis receive treatment.